 How are the new rules applied?

-When introduced, the new rules apply to standard rate VAT or reduced-rate construction services provided by VAT registered businesses.
-The reverse charge does not apply to supplies of services which are zero-rated, such as the construction of housing.
-If you don’t make an onward supply of construction services, you are the end customer and normal VAT rules apply.
+The new rules apply to standard rate VAT or reduced-rate construction services provided by VAT registered businesses.
+The reverse charge doesn’t apply to supplies of services which are zero-rated, such as the construction of housing.
+If you don’t make an onward supply of construction services, you won’t have an end-customer and normal VAT rules apply.

-A typical situation where the reverse charge applies is where a sub-contractor makes a supply of services to a customer (or contractor) who then makes an onward supply of the same construction services to another customer.
+A typical situation where the reverse charge applies is where a sub-contractor makes a supply of services to a customer (or contractor) who then makes an onward supply of the same construction services to an end-customer.
 A typical supply chain is shown below.
 All parties in the chain are VAT registered.
-When the customer confirms they are the end of the supply chain, normal VAT rules apply.
+When the end-customer confirms they are the end of the supply chain, normal VAT rules apply.

 How does this affect me?